bsu-cs-jb/cs-411-docs/project-03b/specification.md

 ## Submission

-Submit at least 3 screenshots showing the app in different states with different data and a link to your GitHub repository in a comment.
+Submit at least 2 screenshots showing the app logged in using your credentials and showing the current session that you have been assigned in different states with different data and a link to your GitHub repository in a comment.